secretstartups/handbook/product/product-analysis/index.html.md

 I wrote a query to calculate xMAU for namespaces that converted from a trial to a paid plan.
 * Is this `JOIN` correct?
-* Does this logic to only include namespaces that had trials before converting?
+* Does this logic only include namespaces that had trials before converting?

 **Note:** We are not able to accommodate all code reviews in the scope of office hours.
 Please limit this type of topic to specific aspects of a query, whether you are using the correct